 5. Participate in Pre-Departure Orientation

-UND Study Abroad provides a mandatory Pre-Departure Orientation for all students going abroad in a summer, semester, full-year, or faculty-directed program.
-Pre-Departure Orientation covers academics abroad, health and safety, finance and budgeting, packing tips, culture shock, and more.
+UND Study Abroad provides a mandatory Pre-Departure Orientation for all students going abroad on summer, semester, full-year, or faculty-directed programs.
+Pre-Departure Orientation covers academics abroad, health and safety, finance and budgeting, packing tips, cultural adjustment, and more.

 Study Abroad Student Alumni Mentors